typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 ---
 pageTitle: Property Graph Databases and TypeDB
-keywords: typeql, query, cypher, neo4j, graph database, property graph database
+keywords: typeql, query, cypher, neo4j, graph database, property graph database, dgraph, tigergraph, cypher, gremlin
-longTailKeywords: typeql queries, typeql query structure, cypher
+longTailKeywords: typeql queries, typeql query structure
-Summary: Comparing Property Graph Databases to TypeDB
+Summary: Comparing TypeDB to Property Graph Databases
 ---
 ## Comparing TypeDB to Property Graph Databases

-Graph databases have matured into mainstream technologies and are becoming increasingly valuable to organisations across any industry.
-They are more flexible than traditional relational databases as they allow us to leverage the relationships in our data in a way that relational databases cannot do.
-In a time when organisations are trying to get the most out of their data, this creates opportunities for any organisation.

-However, developing with graph databases leads to plenty of challenges, in particular when it comes to data modelling and maintaining consistency of our data, among others.
-In what follows, we discuss how TypeDB compares to graph databases, in particular labelled property graphs, and how TypeDB addresses these challenges.
-While both technologies share some similarities, they are fundamentally different.
-We'll look at how to read & write data, how to model complex domains and we'll also look at TypeDB's ability to perform automated reasoning.
+Graph databases (specifically, labelled property graphs) are growing rapidly and are now used by organisations across a wide number of industries.
+From life sciences to financial services, graphs are increasingly seen as the preferred option over relational databases due to their more flexible way of representing connected data.
+However, working with graph databases creates plenty of unforeseen challenges, for example when it comes to maintaining database consistency.
+In what follows, we discuss how TypeDB addresses those issues by providing a comparison between TypeDB and graphs.

-The main differences between TypeDB and graph databases can be summarised as:
+The main differences between these two technologies can be summarised as follows:

-1. **TypeDB provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model.
-Instead, graph databases use vertices and edges without integrity constraints imposed in the form of a schema
+1. **TypeDB allows the modelling of data using the well-known [Entity-Relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).** Graph databases use a model based on vertices and directed binary edges.
+2. **TypeDB provides logical data validation to ensure your code inserts correctly.** Graph databases delegate schema adherence to the application layer.
-2. **TypeDB contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
+3. **TypeDB encodes data for logical interpretation by an inference engine**.
+Graph databases don't provide native inference capabilities.

-3. **TypeDB is an abstraction layer over a graph.** TypeDB leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction
+Architecturally, **TypeDB works as an abstraction layer over a native graph storage engine,** giving you a higher-level representation of data than in a traditional graph database.

 There are several different graph technologies available.
-Some of these are based on RDF and SPARQL, others are imperative, path-based query languages based on Gremlin.
-Most popular, however, is Cypher, which has grown to become the most adopted graph database query language for property graphs.
-For this reason, in this comparison we'll just focus on Cypher and labelled property graphs.
-For a comparison of TypeDB to Semantic Web Technologies, you can read [this](https://docs.vaticle.com/docs/comparisons/semantic-web-and-typedb).
+Some of these are based on [RDF](https://www.w3.org/RDF/) and [SPARQL](https://www.w3.org/TR/sparql11-query/), others are imperative, path-based query languages based on [Gremlin](https://tinkerpop.apache.org/gremlin.html).
+Most popular, however, is [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)), which has grown to become the most adopted graph database query language for property graphs.
+For this reason, in this comparison we'll just focus on Cypher.
+For a comparison of TypeDB to [Semantic Web Technologies](https://www.w3.org/standards/semanticweb/), have a look at [this](https://docs.vaticle.com/docs/comparisons/semantic-web-and-typedb).

 ## The Challenges of Working with a Graph Database

-As the name suggests, graph databases are based on graph theory as a mathematical concept to form their data model.
-They consider connectedness as a first-class citizen, which makes them, compared to relational databases, particularly good at representing connected data.
-That's because in relational databases, the relations between entities aren't made semantically explicit in the model, whereas graph databases store those connections directly between the elements.

-A graph database consists of the following properties:

-1. The data model contains nodes, relationships, properties and labels
-2. Nodes can have properties
-3. Nodes can have tags with one or more labels
-4. Relationships are directed and connect nodes to create structure in the graph
-5. Relationships can have properties

-Compared to traditional databases, this data structure is more suitable to work with highly interconnected data due to its flexibility and expressivity.

-However, developing on a graph database requires us to understand many low-level implementation details of graph computing.
-As a graph database user, we need to overcome plenty of prerequisite challenges and go through a steep learning curve before we can use the technology optimally.
-This creates a high barrier to entry.
+While graph databases provide benefits compared to relational databases, the graph model is too low level to accurately represent the complexities and intricacies of the real world in the same way that we as humans think.
+Graph databases simply lack many important modelling constructs, especially as the real world cannot be distilled into simple binary relations.
+In addition, the lack of schema constraints means data consistency and safety in the database is nearly impossible to achieve, making it difficult to write complex queries.
 The challenges of working with graph databases can be summarised as follows:

 **Modelling Highly Interconnected Data**

-Due to the high level of expressivity that graph databases provide, modelling complex domains on a graph is not easy, and is equivalent to modelling knowledge, i.e., ontology engineering.
+Due to the lack of higher-level modelling constructs, modelling complex domains in a graph database is not easy and is equivalent to modelling knowledge, i.e., ontology engineering.

 Specialist graph data engineers are needed to model a graph structure.
 This approach, however, is not scalable for widespread adoption.
 Instead, what is needed is a system which allows any engineer to easily model their domain on a graph, without having to be proficient in ontology engineering or be an expert in the underlying graph data structure.